Alayna Morgan

-Alayna Marie Morgan (May 21, 1948 – November 7, 2009) was an American woman from Santa Rosa, California, who was renowned as one of the world's heaviest people, weighing an estimated 700lbs (50 stone) at her peak weight.
+Alayna Marie Morgan (May 21, 1948 – November 7, 2009) was an American woman from Santa Rosa, California, who was renowned as one of the world's heaviest people, weighing an estimated 700 pounds (317,5 kg; 50 stone) at her peak weight.
 She was once featured in an episode of Supersize vs Superskinny programmed by Channel 4.

 Early life

 Morgan had a strained relationship with her father, and was sexually abused as a child and young adult.
 She developed a wide range of eating disorders such as bulimia, which she developed when she was 8 years old.